 Charles Darwin promoted the concept of cross-breeding, but Gregor Mendel is credited with starting the hybrid plant revolution with his genetic studies of peas in the early 1900s.
 Hybridization took off from there as horticulturists realized they could cross-breed plants within the same species, but from different varieties, to attain specific desired physical results inherent in the parent plants.
 Today’s gardeners have thousands of hybridized plants to choose from that feature traits such as disease resistance, larger fruits, and prolific growth habits.

 Examples of hybrid plants include :

 - Sweet corn: The vast majority of U.S. corn grown are hybrid varieties.
 The characteristics of these varieties have made it easier for home gardeners to grow and they are sweeter than past crops.

-- Better Boy tomatoes: Better Boys have been bred to be resistant to verticillium wilt, fusarium wilt and nematodes, which are all common tomato plant problems.
-Gardeners and tomato lovers favor the large, bright red fruit, which can weigh up to 1 lb. and mature within 75 days of seedlings being transplanted into the ground.
+- Better Boy tomatoes: Better Boys have been bred to be resistant to verticillium wilt, fusarium wilt, and nematodes, which are all common tomato plant problems.
+Gardeners and tomato lovers favor the large, bright red fruit, which can weigh up to one pound and mature within 75 days of seedlings being transplanted into the ground.